-Pitzer College features the newest collection of dorms that sport Dutch doors among the Claremont Colleges.
+Pitzer College features the newest collection of dorms among the Claremont Colleges.
 This feature impressed my teen daughter the most.

 Harvey Mudd College

-Started in 1955, Harvey Mudd College specializes in engineering, science, and mathematics and considered by most one of the top colleges for science and math.
+Started in 1955, Harvey Mudd College specializes in engineering, science, and mathematics.
+Considered by most to be one of the top colleges for science and math.
 The campus sits at the northern boundary of the Claremont Colleges.
 It accepted just over 500 students for the 2016-2017 school year.

-Since Harvey Mudd specializes in engineering, science, and mathematics, its student population stays on the Mudd campus.
+Since Harvey Mudd specializes in engineering, science, and mathematics, its student population tends to stay on the Mudd campus.
 Most of the buildings on the Harvey Mudd College are interconnected via their basements.

-In the center of the Claremont College, Scripps College began in 1926 as a women’s college and remains that way today.
+In the center of the Claremont Colleges, Scripps College began in 1926 as a women’s college and remains that way today.
 The campus is on the list of registered National Register of Historic Places.
-It also features Spanish Colonial Revival Style architecture.
+It also features Spanish Colonial Revival style architecture.